The failure of an employer to make a reasonable accommodation is a form of prohibited discrimination under the Rehabilitation Act.

 The court granted the Postal Service’s motion to dismiss the worker’s complaint based on an alleged failure to accommodate.

-We specialize in helping employees with Request for Reasonable Accommodation and EEO/MSPB Cases and OPM Disability Retirement for FERS/CSRS employees.
+We help employees with Request for Reasonable Accommodation and EEO/MSPB Cases and OPM Disability Retirement for FERS/CSRS employees.
 We work closely with you and your healthcare provider to collect all of the necessary records and information to help you in preparing yourOPM Request or Appeal.